 ARTICLE X. DISBURSEMENT OF FUNDS

 The funds of this organization shall be deposited in a bank to be selected by the Treasurer with the approval of the President.
 If the members so vote, the Treasurer shall be bonded.
-All financial obligations of this organization shall be discharged by an appropriate financial instrument with supporting documentation, and issued on written order of the President].
+All financial obligations of this organization shall be discharged by an appropriate financial instrument with supporting documentation, and issued on written order of the President.

 ARTICLE XI.
 DISSOLUTION